This post will take you through how to set up a WooCommerce loyalty program for your store.

 Price to points earned ratio

-If you set it to 10, that means they’d get 10 points for every $1 spent.
+However, if you set it to 10, customers will earn 10 points for every $1 spent.

 Points to price redeemed ratio

-In this setting, you’re telling the system how many points do they need to exchange in order to get 1 unit of currency.
+In this setting, you’re specifying how many points are required to exchange for 1 unit of currency.

 Here’s how you work out the future discount based on the program: